 12-month visit (complete): Approximately one year after the child’s birth, each mother was invited to participate in a follow up survey.
 Information about the child’s health and development, maternal health, family income, and family life was collected.
 For data collection prior to the onset of the Covid-19 pandemic, the surveys were administered in the families' homes.
 For this subset of participants, mother and child interactions were videotaped during a brief ten minute interaction, and infant brain activity was assessed using mobile EEG technology.

-24-month visit (complete): Approximately two years after the child’s birth, each mother was invited to participate in a telephone interview.
+24-month visit (complete): Approximately two years after the child’s birth, mothers were invited to participate in a telephone interview.
 Information that was collected is broadly similar to that collected at the 12-month visit.

-36-month visit (in process): Approximately three years after the child’s birth, mothers were invited to participate in a telephone interview.
+36-month visit (complete): Approximately three years after the child’s birth, mothers were invited to participate in a telephone interview.
 Information collected is broadly similar to that collected 12 and 24 months.

-48-month visit: Approximately four years after the child’s birth, families will be invited to local university settings to complete questionnaires related to their life experiences and child's development, and we will directly assess children's cognitive and emotional development and brain function.
+48-month visit (in process): Approximately four years after the child’s birth, families will be invited to local university settings to complete questionnaires related to their life experiences and child's development, and we will directly assess children's cognitive and emotional development and brain function.